DublinInquirer/dublininquirer-com/README.md

         $ foreman start

+or

+        $ heroku local

+## Tests

+Run the test suite with `rake`.

+## Contributing

+Yes please!
+Keep it to branches and PRs and make sure the tests pass!

 ## Some notes

 This code exists to run dublininquirer.com and would need some amount of rejiggering to work for other publications.
 I'm not maintaining it as an open-source CMS, but you're most welcome to look through the code and use it for ... whatever.
 If you add a feature we might find useful, I welcome pull requests.